Shait6/Multi-VM/README.md

 ## 4 — Repository layout (concise)

-- `main.bicep` — subscription-scoped orchestration
+- `main.bicep` — subscription-scoped orchestration and outputs (vault IDs, policy IDs, UAI resource id/principal id).
-- `modules/` — Bicep modules: `recoveryVault`, `backupPolicy`, `userAssignedIdentity`, `roleAssignment`, `assignCustomCentralBackupPolicy`, `backupAuditPolicy`
+- `modules/` — Bicep modules: `recoveryVault`, `backupPolicy`, `userAssignedIdentity`, `roleAssignment`, `assignCustomCentralBackupPolicy`, `backupAuditPolicy`.
-- `policy-definitions/` — `customCentralVmBackup.rules.json` and `customCentralVmBackup.full.json`
+- `policy-definitions/` — `customCentralVmBackup.rules.json` and `customCentralVmBackup.full.json` (policy artifacts).
 - `scripts/` — PowerShell helpers:
-  - `Deploy-BackupInfra.ps1` — builds and deploys `main.bicep`; it pre-creates regional resource groups (`rsv-rg-<region>`) to avoid nested deployment failures.
+  - `Deploy-BackupInfra.ps1` — builds/deploys `main.bicep`.
+The script pre-creates `rsv-rg-<region>` resource groups (to avoid nested deployment failures), supports a `-NoArtifacts` switch and central parameters file usage.
-  - `Start-BackupRemediation.ps1` — deterministic remediation: ensures a single UAI exists (creates it in the first selected region if missing), ensures necessary RBAC, assigns the custom policy and triggers remediations across regions.
+  - `Start-BackupRemediation.ps1` — creates/ensures the shared UAI (in the first region), attempts subscription-level role assignment (if caller has permission), assigns the custom policy and triggers remediations.
+The script supports `-NoArtifacts` and deterministic fallback resolution for the UAI.
+- `parameters/` — centralized parameter file(s) such as `parameters/main.parameters.json` used by CI pipelines.
-- `Pipeline/` and `.github/workflows/` — CI definitions for GitHub Actions and Azure DevOps
+- `Pipeline/` and `.github/workflows/` — CI definitions for GitHub Actions and Azure DevOps.

 Notes:
-- The repository no longer creates multiple per-region UAIs; the single shared UAI pattern is used to simplify role management and auditing.
+- The repository intentionally deploys a single shared UAI rather than multiple per-region UAIs to simplify RBAC and auditing.
-- Compiled artifacts are ignored and the scripts are designed to be deterministic and idempotent.
+- Avoid using stale compiled artifacts from `bicep-build/` in CI; the infra scripts can build Bicep on demand.
+If you keep `bicep-build/main.json`, ensure it is rebuilt after changes to `main.bicep`.

 ---

 ## 5 — Quick start

+Prerequisites:
+- Azure CLI with Bicep support (`az bicep install` if needed).
-Prereqs: `az cli` (with Bicep support), an Azure principal with rights to create resource groups, identities and role assignments (or an Owner-level principal for initial runs).
+- An Azure principal with sufficient permissions to create resource groups, user assigned identities and (optionally) subscription role assignments.
+For initial provisioning, Owner or equivalent is recommended; for production, follow least-privilege guidance.

 1) Authenticate and set subscription (local):